coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 ![](authentication-incident.png)

-## Report javascript errors
+## Report JavaScript errors

-This library can report javascript errors.
+This library can report JavaScript errors.

 To activate the feature simply include our built in script in your `_Layout.cshtml`: